wileycousins-edu/intro_to_circuits/gettingstarted/README.md

 Plus it builds character.

 ### getting a length of wire
 here we have a spool of wire.
 Say hello to the spool of wire.
-Let's cut a piece that's about an inch off.
+Let's cut off a piece that's about an inch long.

 ![cutting wire](wire_cut.jpg "rocket science")